England

 Tube and Overground

-The Underground is London’s backbone, but it is not always the most pleasant option.
+The Underground is city’s backbone, but it is not always the most pleasant option.
 At rush hour, crowds can be tiring, and some central distances are shorter on foot than they look on the Tube map.

 • Tube: most useful for longer moves and connections between zones.